pasky/pachi/README.md

 with a description.
 At any rate, usually the three options above are the only ones you really want to tweak.

-**Logs**

-Pachi logs details of its activity on stderr, which can be viewed via `Tools -> GTP Shell` in gogui.
-Tons of details about winrates, memory usage, score estimate etc can be found here.
-Even though most of it available through other means in gogui, it's always a good place to look in case something unexpected happens.

-`-d <log_level>` changes the amount of logging (-d0 suppresses everything)
-`-o log_file` logs to a file instead. gogui live-gfx commands won't work though.

-**Opening book**

-> Mostly useful when running without dcnn (dcnn can deal with fuseki).

-Pachi can use an opening book in a Fuego-compatible format - you can obtain one at http://gnugo.baduk.org/fuegoob.htm and use it in Pachi with the -f parameter:

-	pachi -f book.dat ...

-You may wish to append some custom Pachi opening book lines to book.dat;
-take them from the book.dat.extra file.
-If using the default Fuego book, you may want to remove the lines listed in book.dat.bad.

 ## Analyze commands